plone/documentation/develop/plone/content/dynamic_views.rst

 Below is a script snippet which allows you to change the default view for all folders to another type.
-You can execute the script through the Management Interface as a Python Script.
+You can execute the script through the Management Interface as a Python script.

 Script code::